hancules/AntonymySpecificity/README.md

 - The dataset includes **36,960 lemma pairs**, spanning **four parts of speech** and **five relations**.
 - `UNR` (unrelated) pairs are randomly sampled with frequency and length filtering.

----

-## Contact

-For questions or suggestions, feel free to open an issue or contact Zhihan CAO at cao.z.ab@m.titech.ac.jp.